Published summary

 Dominant themes

-• People would probably use the prompt to audit where attention leaked or landed well.
+• People would probably use the Question to audit where attention leaked or landed well.

 • The wording of "Why did you prioritize the things you did today?" would likely pull people toward one telling example instead of a broad abstract statement.